Chinese Stories in English

 Assistant Director Wang was a worrywart.
 Whenever he chaired a meeting, he always liked to say “this was a meeting of unity, a victorious meeting”, but if the applause from the floor was sparse, it made him exceedingly displeased.

-Democratic Life Meeting (where Communist Party cadres criticize themselves and each other, theoretically without regard to rank).
+Today there was a Democratic Life Meeting (where Communist Party cadres criticize themselves and each other, theoretically without regard to rank).
 It was attended by big shots from the City Commission for Discipline Inspection.
 Assistant Director Wang was the Chair, as always, and he invited everyone to speak freely.
 Contrary to his expectations, they’d all taken their courage pills: First one spoke up, and then another and another.
 They enumerated ten problems and three indictable offences of his.

 Then came the time for Assistant Director Wang to summarize the meeting and state his own views.
 First he hemmed and hawed a bit, his face ashen, but finally the old expressions bounded out from the gap between his teeth: “This was a… a meeting… of unity, a victorious… meeting….”